Guide to Treasury Bills (T-Bills) in Singapore

 In summary, T-Bills are a low-risk investment where you buy them at a lower price and get paid more when they mature, with the government guaranteeing your payment.

-T-Bills serve as a highly attractive option for conservative investors or for those looking to diversify their portfolios with a low-risk asset.
+T-Bills remain a safe option for conservative investors, but as of 2025, some fixed deposits offer rates close to or exceeding T-Bill yields (e.g., 2.40% - 2.75%), making it essential for investors to compare both options.
 The backing of the Singapore government offers a strong assurance of safety, making T-Bills a staple in the investment portfolios of risk-averse individuals and institutions.

 Source: www.mas.gov.sg

 Yield at Issue (%): This figure represents the annualized return that investors can expect from the T-Bill if held to maturity, based on the issue price.
-The yield for this T-Bill stands at 3.74%.
+The latest 6-month T-Bill auction in March 2025 yielded a cut-off rate of 2.95%, showing a slight decline from 3.74% in early 2024.

 These figures are essential for investors as they provide a clear picture of the potential returns from investing in T-Bills.
-The relatively low discount rate coupled with a higher yield indicates the attractiveness of T-Bills as a short-term investment with modest returns, particularly suitable for risk-averse investors.
+The relatively low discount rate coupled with a declining yield (from 3.7% in early 2024 to 2.75% - 2.95% in 2025) indicates a more moderate return for T-Bills, though they remain attractive for risk-averse investors.

 Historical Rates